 Their motivation isn’t based on the end goal but on walking the path.
 This doesn’t mean they enjoy every minute, but it means they’re willing to do it, whatever happens.

 This extends to all areas of life, not just business.

 Let’s say you want to learn a language.
 We all know it takes time and lots of practice to be reasonably fluent.
 Based on stats it takes about 2-3 years of daily practice and lessons to get anywhere near having a proper conversation.
 Are you willing to put the effort into it?

 If you want to lose weight, you’ll have to make some changes to your lifestyle.
 You’ll have to change your food habits and most likely do some sport to make it happen.

 Are you willing to do this for the next few years?
 And yes, we’re talking about years here until it becomes part of you and you don’t need to think about it anymore.
 Are you?

 My advice to anyone who is seriously setting goals and wants to achieve them, check out the path you will need to walk to get there.
 Look at others who’ve done it and see how long it took them.
 You can learn a lot.

 Think about it like school, university or an apprenticeship.
-If you want your degree you’ll have to do the time and put in the effort to get there.
+If you want your degree, you’ll have to invest time and put in the effort to get there.
 Don’t think just because you finished school it will all just fly to you!